Gael Linn Cup 2009: Arrangements

-Ulster withdrew, so with just three entrants, the trophy was staged as a group series among Connacht, Leinster and Munster with games 15 minutes a half.
+Ulster withdrew, so with just three entrants, the trophy was staged as a group series among Connacht, Leinster and Munster.
+Games were played as 15 minutes per half.
 Connacht represented by an all-Galway side and managed by former county hurler Liam Donoghue, managed to win both their matches in the group stages, beating Leinster, 2–3 to 0–8 and Munster 5–3 to 0–4.
-This tournament saw Galway star Veronica Curtin return to competitive action and her goals were a big factor against Leinster.
+This tournament saw Galway's Veronica Curtin return to competitive action and her goals against Leinster.
 She scored another goal against Munster with further goals from Brenda Hanney, Brenda Kerins, Therese Maher and Ann Marie Hayes.
 Munster defeated Leinster 2–2 to 0–2, then unexpectedly defeated Connacht in the final 0–7 to 0–2 with the adverse weather playing havoc with proceedings.
 Munster did the hard work against the wind in the first half to lead 0–4 to 0–1 at half-time, with Orla Cotter scoring three important points.